jnaiman/IS-452AO-Fall2019/readme.md

-# IS 452: Foundations of Information Processing - Fall 2019
+# IS 452: Foundations of Information Processing - Fall 2019 (Online)

+**NOTE: this is originally from Elizabeth Wickes: https://github.com/elliewix/IS-452-Fall2019**

 A public repo for the Fall 2019 IS452 lecture notes